|UM SPH Home > Environmental Health Sciences > Fields of Studys > Human Nutrition|

 Environmental Health Sciences

-The Department of Environmental Health Sciences Human Nutrition Program offers a curriculum to explore, teach, and communicate the most recent scientific discoveries in nutrition.
-From nutrigenomics and epigenetics to the clinical and community translation of nutrition, our faculty provide a breadth of knowledge, skills, and research opportunities to those students seeking a twenty-first-century curriculum in cellular, physiological, and community nutrition.
+From nutrigenomics and epigenetics to the clinical and community translation of nutritional science, our faculty provide a breadth of knowledge, skills, and research opportunities to those students seeking a twenty-first-century curriculum in cellular, physiological, epidemiological, global, and public health nutrition.
 This is a research-driven, interdisciplinary program with strengths in:

-The University of Michigan supports interdisciplinary scholarship across the university.
-The Human Nutrition Program exemplifies this value by collaborating with many other schools and programs at the university, including: health behavior, epidemiology, metabolomics, cancer, cardiovascular disease, pediatrics, endocrinology, and kinesiology.
+The Human Nutrition Program collaborates with many other schools and programs at the university, including: health behavior, epidemiology, food systems and sustainability, planning and policy, metabolomics, cancer, cardiovascular disease, pediatrics, endocrinology, and kinesiology.
 These collaborations enrich didactic, research, and mentoring opportunities for students in the Human Nutrition Program.

 Wondering what MPH students do for their field experiences?